 With a little creativity and some smart shopping, it’s possible to reduce food waste at home quite easily.
 If you find yourself throwing out rotten food on a regular basis, you’re also throwing away the money you used to purchase the food.
 And that’s not good for the grocery budget!

-Here are 11 ways to Reduce Food Waste and save money:
+Here are 11 smart ways to Reduce Food Waste and save money:

 Create a Meal Plan